We’re getting asked more and more regularly about Hamptons style kitchens.

-The Hampton region is coastal in the state of New York and is used as a retreat from city life.
+The Hamptons is a coastal area in the state of New York and is used as a retreat from city life.
 It is defined by casual, relaxed living yet in a classic, sophisticated way, as the photos above show.
-To me, the Hampton Style has touches of beach decor and French provincial style, and it’s becoming a more popular kitchen design choice in Melbourne.
+To me, this style has touches of beach decor and French provincial style, and it’s becoming a more popular kitchen design choice in Melbourne.

-A Hampton Style Kitchen has become synonymous with style, class and elegance which can conjure up impressions of leisure, affluence and grandeur, but this does not mean it can only be done in coastal homes.
-The classic design of a Hampton Style Kitchen is timeless and can be incorporated into any home with no geographical boundaries.
+A Hampton kitchen has become synonymous with style, class and elegance which can conjure up impressions of leisure, affluence and grandeur, but this does not mean it can only be done in coastal homes.
+This kitchen style is timeless and can be incorporated into any home with no geographical boundaries.

 Simplicity is key, a simple shaker style door, painted often in white tones, with a satin finish, with a simple shell handle on the drawers and a small knob for doors.
 The bench tops in marble or a marble-look product, such as Caesarstone Classico Supremo range, Frosty Carrina.

-Check out these other products you can incorporate into your new kitchen design: Space Savers and Organisation for you kitchen.
+Check out these other products you can incorporate into the overall design: Space Savers and Organisation for you kitchen.

 The Rosemount Kitchens team can create a kitchen to suit your style and taste.
-They can combine the elements you like from Hampton Style or maybe take elements from it and incorporate them into a custom designed modern kitchen.
+They can take the Hamptons-inspired elements you like and use them in your custom design.